bytrangle/my-website/content/insight/redirect-in-gatsby/index.md

 ---
 "title": "All about Redirect with Gatsby" "description": "Gatsby is cool, Gatsby is perfect.
-But can it redirect, a common requirement for modern web apps?
+But how easy it is to set up redirect in Gatsby, a common requirement for modern web apps?
 Let's find out."
 "date": "2020-11-12"
 "featuredImage": "direction-signage.jpg"
 "category": "web development"